Igor Levitin

+He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Life and career

-Levitin was born in the suburbs of Odessa to a Jewish family.
-In his early life, Levitin practiced table tennis at Odessa sports school for 10 years.
+Levitin was born in the suburbs of Odesa to a Jewish family.
+In his early life, Levitin practiced table tennis at Odesa sports school for 10 years.

 Military career

 In 1970, at the age of 18, he was called up for mandatory military service in the Soviet Union.
 In 1973, he graduated from Mikhail Frunze Leningrad Command College of Railroad Troops and Military Communications.
-He began his service as Assistant Military Commandant in Odessa military command region at Transnistrian Railway.
+He began his service as Assistant Military Commandant in Odesa military command region at Transnistrian Railway.
 Between 1976 and 1980 he served in Southern Group of Soviet Armed Forces in Budapest.
 In 1983, he graduated from Military Academy of Rearward and Transportation having been trained as a railway engineer.
 From 1983 to 1985 he served as Military Commandant of a railway district and Urgal station at Baikal–Amur Mainline (BAM).
 He participated in the laying of the Golden Link.
 From 1985 to 1994 he served in the military communication bodies at Moscow railway as a railway district Military Commandant and later as a Deputy Head of Moscow Military Railway Communications Service.
 His rank is colonel in reserve.